worlddemocrats/federation/CONSTITUTION.md

 The World Democrats shall have the following categories of membership:
 - Individual members: persons who support the objectives and principles of the World Democrats after being registered supporters for a minimum period of three months.
 - Organizational members: legally established organizations, associations, or institutions that support the objectives and principles of the World Democrats after being affiliated organizations for a minimum period of three months.
-- Registered supporters: individuals who express interest in the World Democrats' objectives and principles and wish to be involved in its activities.
-Registered supporter status is only available for individuals and is mandatory for a minimum period of three months before becoming an individual member.
+- Registered supporters: individuals who express interest in the World Democrats' objectives and principles, and wish to be involved in its activities.
 - Affiliated organizations: organizations that share common goals and values with the World Democrats and wish to establish a cooperative relationship.
-Affiliated organization status is mandatory for a minimum period of three months before becoming an organizational member.
 - Honorary members: distinguished individuals who have made significant contributions to the cause of democracy, human rights, or global governance, and have been invited by the World Democrats to accept honorary membership.

 ### Section 3.
 Application for Membership